 Here are the other events you need to watch out for if you’re visiting Amsterdam in winter!

-• L&B Whisky Weekend: the event is held over three evenings in the middle of January where you can try whisky and whisky products by well-known makers and new kids on the block.
+- Whiskyfest the event is on Jan 18th at the Hollandsche Manege, where you can try whisky and whisky products by well-known makers and new kids on the block.

-• IMPRO Amsterdam: a festival dedicated to improvisational theatre.
+- IMPRO Amsterdam: a festival dedicated to improvisational theatre, from February 15th to 22nd at ‘t Zonnenhuis, Amsterdam Noord.

-• Amsterdam Hotel Night: Similar to Museum Night, this event is when several hotels in the city open up to host parties and events in one night.
+- Amsterdam Hotel Night: Similar to Museum Night, this event is when several hotels in the city open up to host parties and events in one night.
+The next Hotel Night will be on Jan 18th and 19th, 2025.

 Are you ready to explore the city of Amsterdam in winter?
 You should, because it’s definitely something you shouldn’t miss!
 The city will feel like magic during this time!